Kmer-File-Format/kff-rust-api/Readme.md

 ### String sequences to binary

 This crate provides two functions to transform a DNA string into a byte array coding for the binary sequence:
-- `from_ascii` from sequence with associated data (e.g. kmers)
+- `from_ascii` for a sequence with associated data (e.g. kmers)
-- `seq2bits` for sequence without any associated data (e.g. minimizers).
+- `seq2bits` for a sequence without any associated data (e.g. minimizers).
 You can, of course, use another one of your own.

 ### Write values

-As defined in the standard, writing values is necessary for writing some other sections. nPlease refer to the standard for more information on which value to write.
+As defined in the standard, writing values is necessary for writing some other sections.
+Please refer to the standard for more information on which value to write.

 ```rust
 let mut file = Kff::create(/*output_file*/, /*header*/).expect("unable to initiate kff");